Baca-Micah-FS/Social-Media-App/README.md

 Cleaned up all code deleting unused imports and componenets and commented necessary code explaining production

 Fixed bug where if no posts were present that you could still add a post

+Re-checked application and changed all statically placed elements to be passed as props dynamically.